iansteffy/traefik-setup/TaskfileREADME.md

 version: '3'

 vars:
-  INSTALL: Installs all dependencies needed for your project to run
+  INSTALL: Installs all dependencies needed for your project to run - example

 tasks:
   install: # name of the task